7innovations/.github/profile/README.md

 Let's make the world a healthier, happier place! 🌍💙

 ## 🌱 Project Overview
-**FixU** is a depression detection app that leverages the power of machine learning to accurately diagnose the user's depression condition.
-After the diagnosis, the app provides personalized and valuable feedback, along with a tracking feature.
-With its intuitive interface, FixU serves as a digital companion, ready to support the user's mental journey towards well-being and recovery.
+**FixU** is a depression detection app that utilizes the power of machine learning to accurately diagnose the user's depression state.
+After diagnosis, the app provides personalized feedback.
+With an intuitive interface, FixU serves as a digital companion ready to support the user's mental journey towards well-being and recovery.

 ## 👥 Meet Our Extraordinary Team

 Meet the passionate team behind **FixU**:

 - **🟢 Active** |  M283B4KY3439 |  **Nurrizky Arum Jatmiko**
-   Universitas Negeri Semarang |  Project Manager - Machine Learning (ML)
+   Universitas Negeri Semarang | Leader - Machine Learning (ML)

 - **🟢 Active** |  M248B4KX0102 |  **Adinda Salsabila**
    Universitas Lampung |  Member - Machine Learning (ML)